-One of the disadvantages of having to miss the last day of London Coffee Festival to fly off to Thailand for two weeks is that it seriously messes up my posting schedule.
+One of the disadvantages of having to miss the last day of London Coffee Festival to fly off to Thailand for a two-week trip is that it seriously messes up my posting schedule.
 So, with apologies for the delay, here’s my round-up of 2018’s London Coffee Festival.
 As in previous years, this will be the first in a series of posts on this year’s festival, and is a general round-up, including what differed from last year, what I made of the festival, finishing up with the highs and lows.
 Each of the subsequent posts, to be published over the coming weeks, will cover different aspects of the festival.

 This year was my sixth London Coffee Festival.
 In previous years, I’ve either attended all four days of the festival, or, as I did last year, the Friday (the industry day), and the two consumer days (Saturday and Sunday).
 Obviously, with having to fly to Bangkok on the Sunday, I couldn’t do that this year, so went on the two industry days (Thursday and Friday) and the first of the two consumer days (Saturday).
 This, as you will find out, had both its upsides and its downsides.